What Is in Talcum Powder That Causes Cancer?

 Despite calls for a global ban, J&J initially decided to continue selling its talc-based product elsewhere across the globe.
 In August 2022, the company announced it would switch to using cornstarch for all of its baby powder products sold globally in 2023.

-Who Is at Risk of Asbestos Exposure From Talcum Powder?
+Who Is at Risk of Cancer From Asbestos-Contaminated Talc Exposure?

 Consumers who used talcum powder may have experienced asbestos exposure.
 Talc and asbestos naturally occur close together in the earth.
 As a result, mined talc may contain asbestos – commonly the amphibole asbestos type.
 This type may be more likely to lead to asbestos-related diseases than others.